 Co-written by Valerie Steele and Colleen Hill, “Shoe Obsession” explores Western culture’s fascination with extravagant shoes.
 The photo-illustrated book showcases more than 150 pairs of the most extreme and fashion-forward styles of the past 12 years, including designs by Christian Louboutin, Manolo Blahnik, Pierre Hardy, Bruno Frisoni, Azzedine Alaïa, Balenciaga and others.

 Packed with historical and social detail, Rebecca Shawcross’ book presents a colorful array of shoes from around the world, ranging from prehistory to the present.
-Utilizing historical documents, paintings, photographs, advertisements and quotations, she examines how shoes are not just a utilitarian object but reveal the culture of the times in which they were worn.
+Utilizing historical documents, paintings, photographs, advertisements, and quotations, she examines how shoes are not just a utilitarian object but reveals the culture of the times in which they were worn.

 “Life of Style”

 “Life of Style” chronicles American shoe designer Vince Camuto’s humble beginnings to the building of his empire, highlighting the people and places that influenced Camuto’s sense of style and eye for detail.
 The photograph-filled tome also takes you inside the designer’s private residences, including his oceanfront estate Wooldon Manor in Southampton, New York and a French-style château in Greenwich, Connecticut.